morsznetik/pyPlayer/README.md

 [^3]: Possible only due to the fact you can disable the GIL in 3.13.

 [^4]: Haven't decided if doing it in chunks on singular images or process a couple images ahead of time.
 Doing it in chunks would be more beneficial as a package, but it would lead to dramatically less friendly DX.
 Pipelining would have more latency with dynamic settings like the terminal size because they are rendered slightly ahead of time, and use more ram, I guess we could always throw out the rendered frames when the size changes.
 The buffer size could also be dynamic which would benefit lower-end devices.
 Batching is obvously the better option in terms of actual performance and latency per frame, but I'm not sure if it would benefit the CLI as a whole.
-As a comparison - Cinebench R23 uses batching while Cinebench R24 switched to pipelining, which is interesing.
+As a comparison - Cinebench R23 uses batching while Cinebench R24 switched to pipelining, which is interesting.

 [^5]: It hangs the progress bar, but the calculation are still running in the background then when they complete it will throw KeyboardInterrupt.